AlexiaDelorme/project-spacex/README.md

 1. To have convenient access to all the trips that the travel agency offers.
 2. The website to have a neat and elegant design with an optimal architecture and layout.
 3. The website to be intuitive and easy to navigate so that I can find what I need in the most effective manner.
-4. To easily find information i.e. identify key information for a specific trips and if needed, be able to access more details.
+4. To easily find information i.e. identify key information for a specific trip and, if needed, be able to access more details.
 5. To easily find information about the travel company and see their entire range of offers.
 I also want to have their contact details and be able to get in touch with them through a contact form.
 6. To be able to research trips by destination, departure site and date.
 7. To read testimonies from previous passengers and have access to FAQs.